 A sharp knife makes cooking more enjoyable.
 It makes cutting easier, which allows for more precise cuts and makes it easier for you to master your knife skills.
 A sharp knife is also safer because it gently slices through food rather than using brute force to cut.
 This results in less slips of the knife and fewer accidents.

-Knife sharpening may seem like a daunting task.
-What are the different types of sharpeners?
+Knife sharpening may seem like a daunting task…What are the different types of sharpeners?
+How do I use a knife sharpener?
 What method is right for me?
 How much time will this take?
 These are just some of the questions that probably come to mind when it comes time to sharpen your knives.

-Types of knife sharpeners
+Types of Knife Sharpeners

 There are many options available to sharpen your knife.
 Sharpening stones, electric and sharpeners using rotating wheels are just some of the options.

 Electric sharpeners are convenient when sharpening knives that are frequently used.
 However, these sharpeners tend to be much bulkier than the other choices and the user has less control of the sharpening process.

 Sharpening stones can be somewhat difficult to use because they require some practice and are pricey depending on the type of stone purchased.

 Knife sharpeners that use rotating wheels are very simple to use.
 These sharpeners have two specially hardened wheels that intersect and rotate when a knife is slid through creating the angle for sharpening the blade’s edge.
 Manual sharpening methods provide the most control and are sometimes considered the best knife sharpener.